Understanding Your Care Options: Palliative Care vs. Hospice Care

 • Connect you with the right resources and care teams

-• Continue supporting you through the transition
+• Continue supporting you through the change

-Why This Matters
+Why This Planning Matters

 You Don’t Have to Face This Alone

 These decisions feel overwhelming because they matter so much.
-Having an experienced hospice nurse review everything with fresh eyes and explain your options in simple terms can bring tremendous peace of mind.
+Having an experienced hospice nurse look at everything with fresh eyes and explain your options in simple terms can bring tremendous peace of mind.
 You’ll feel more prepared, less scared, and confident that you’re making the choice that honors your loved one’s wishes and values.

 Oh hi there 👋 It’s nice to meet you.